CelineKaslin/CV/README.md

 - Regular learning process
 - Be part of the technical evolution of the world

-I am looking to work preferably as a back-end developer as I prefer the logic and organised part of it, but I am open to work in front-end if a great opportunity is showing up.
+I am looking to work preferably as a back-end developer as I prefer the logic and organised part of it, but I am open to work in front-end if a great opportunity is showing up.<br/>
-I would love to progress in a supportive, dynamic environment with an "always growing" and improving culture company, where I'll be able to bring my technical skills but also my positive and "sharing" solutions attitude and to increase my competences including to grow by a constant learning process.
+I would love to progress in a supportive, dynamic environment with an "always growing" and improving culture company, where I'll be able to bring my technical skills but also my positive and "sharing" solutions attitude and to increase my competences including to grow by a constant learning process.<br/>

 ## Skills ##

 **Coding skills**

-I have learned the basic of Python and I am able to solve basics challenges in this programming language.
+I have learned the basic of Python and I am able to solve basics challenges in this programming language.<br/>
-For Ruby programming language, I am more skilled and able to solve some more complex problems.
+For Ruby programming language, I am more skilled and able to solve some more complex problems.<br/>
-I am in the learning process of TDD using spec.
+I am in the learning process of TDD using spec.<br/>
 I am using Sublime text and Atom text editor to code.
 I have started to work with Visual studio in my previous company, but for now I still less comfortable with this one than the 2 others to work with.
-I really like that Atom is directly linked to Github and that I can see which of my files are in staging area, as most of my last commit.
+I really like that Atom is directly linked to Github and that I can see which of my files are in staging area, as most of my last commit.<br/>
 As all developer I am using Github to show my works.
 All I did is on Github or on is way to be.
 So do not hesitate to check it : https://github.com/CelineKaslin